rtavares14/Java-Chat-Server/doc/protocol.md

 # 5. Rock Paper Scissors game

-The user will request to play a game of rock-paper-scissors with the first client that is available.
-When the first client request to play a goblal messafe will be sent to all clients that the client is in a game.
-When the second client request to play a game, they both will enter the *game room*.
-The game will be played in rounds.
-The game ends when one of the clients wins 3 rounds.
+The user will request to play a game of rock-paper-scissors with the chosen client.
+When the first client request to play a message will be sent to the chosen client.
+When the second client accepts to play a game, they both will enter the *game room*.
+The game will be played in one round.

 ## 5.1 Enter the game
 ### Happy flow

 ```
-C1 -> S: RPS_REQ
+C1 -> S: RPS_REQ {"username":"<username>"}
 S -> C1: RPS_RESP {"status":"OK"}
-s -> others: RPS_JOINED {"username":"<username>"}
+s -> C2: RPS_BROADCAST {"username":"<username>"}
-C2 -> S: RPS_REQ
+C2 -> S: RPS_JOIN
 S -> C2: RPS_RESP {"status":"OK"}
 ```
+When the game room will start:
+- `<username>`: the username of the chosen client to play with.

+When the game room is created:

 - `<username>`: the username of the user that is in the game.

 ### Unhappy flow